-Businesses that are unprepared when disaster strikes are often forced into bankruptcy because they are unable to absorb the loss.
-A common reason many business owners don’t have the right insurance in place is that they don’t understand their vulnerability.
+Businesses that are unprepared when disaster strikes are often forced into bankruptcy because they aren’t able to absorb the loss.
+In fact, 40% of U.S. businesses do not reopen after a disaster and another 25% fail within one year, according to the Federal Emergency Management Agency (FEMA).
+A common reason many business owners fail is that they don’t have the right insurance in place and don’t understand their vulnerability.

 A risk assessment can help you protect your business against all potential threats — in particular, those less frequent but nonetheless devastating natural disasters that strike without warning.